dwright15/Flikstr/README.md

 Also emulator was not connecting to the internet: adding a DNS server 8.8.8.8 along with restarting or redownloading emulator fixed this.

+Wasn't able to use GlideApp for (.placeholder) I think android studio couldnt find it in the library. - Instead I used Glide with a RequestOptions that included the placeholder and that worked.